Napheesa Collier leads Lynx to blowout win over New York

 Perhaps the best number: New York shot 30.3 % (20-for-66).

 The Lynx had a 42-33 halftime lead, thanks mainly to a 24-12 edge on points in the paint and a 13-0 lead on points off turnovers.
-The Lynx were up just two midway through the second quarter, but they finished the half on a 13-6 run to go up nine.
+The Lynx were up just two midway through the second quarter, but they finished the half on a 13-6 run.

 The Star Tribune will not be traveling to Florida for NBA and WNBA coverage.
 This article was written using the television broadcast and video interviews before and/or after the game.